History of Present Illness:

 • B) Pulmonary endometriosis – good thought

-• C) Fungal pneumonia – CORRECT
+• D) Fungal pneumonia – CORRECT

 1-Minute Consult on this topic: Click HERE and go to page 148

-CASE CONCLUSION: Started on antibiotics, which were stopped once serology came back positive for Cocci (IgG normal but IgM elevated signifying an acute infection).
+CASE CONCLUSION: Started on antibiotics, which were stopped once serology came back positive for Cocci (IgG normal and IgM elevated signifying an acute infection).
 Within about a week she gradually improved without further treatment.
 Her recent travel had been to an area where Cocci was endemic to see her husband who was stationed near Fresno, CA.